a-p-f/SimpleModal/README.md

 Essentially, this just calls `window.parent.SimpleModal.closeChild(value, then)`.

 If the parent is x-origin, `value` must be serializable (since it will be passed to parent via `postMessage`) and `then` is not supported at all.

+NOTE - `then` support is currently broken (at least in some browsers)!
+TODO - fix it

 Will throw an error if this window is either not in an iframe, or the parent is same-origin but this window is not a SimpleModal child.